 The training and induction provided for new Trustees will depend upon their existing experience but would always include a tour of the Academy and a chance to meet staff and pupils.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
-As there are normally only two or three new Trustees a year, induction tends to be done informally and is tailored specifically to the individual.
+Induction tends to be done informally and is tailored specifically to the individual.
 Advantage is taken of specific courses offered by the Local Authority and other bodies.